nclwater/FIRM2/README.md

 ## Roadmap
 - [x] Select development environment
 - [x] Develop basic agent modelling framework
 - [x] Create docker environment for model to run on **DAFNI**
-- [ ] Implement FIRM model
+- [x] Implement FIRM model

 ## Contributing

-### Main Branch
-Protected and can only be pushed to via pull requests.
-Should be considered stable and a representation of production code.

-### Dev Branch
-Should be considered fragile, code should compile and run but features may be prone to errors.

-### Feature Branches
-A branch per feature being worked on.
+The main branch should be considered stable and a representation of production code.
+The main branch is protected and requires a reviewer.
+Please complete the submission form with details of the pull request including linked Issues (see below) and tests that have been performed.

+Contributions should be linked to an Issue in the repository [issues list](https://github.com/NewcastleRSE/FIRM2/issues).

+This repository does not use a "dev branch".
+Contributions must be produced in *feature branches* and you should follow the "branch early and often" maxim.
+Branches should generally contain a small enough contribution to the project that a branch's lifespan is measured in days, rather than weeks or longer.
+Branches should be named after the feature being added, preferably with the contributor's initials and ideally containing the Issue ID that is being addressed.

+An exception to the branch-pull request workflow is minor changes to `README.md` files and other documentation to correct spelling and formatting errors and suchlike - these changes can be performed in the GitHub editor.

+Further reading on [branches](https://nvie.com/posts/a-successful-git-branching-model/), and [versioning](https://semver.org/).